Dedicated Employment Lawyer Answers Frequently Asked Questions about California Labor and Employment Law

 Custom: Is the work performed customarily done by the worker through an independently-established trade or occupation?

 Whether this test will be easier to follow than previous tests remains to be seen.
-If you are an employer or worker struggling with a classification issue, contact Dreger Law PC for a thorough, in-depth analysis and opinion.
+If you are an employer or worker struggling with a classification issue, contact Mr. Dreger for a thorough, in-depth analysis and opinion.